 Plus, by keeping your regular dental appointments, you increase the odds that, if you do develop oral cancer, it will be spotted early.
 This increases your chances of having a successful treatment and surviving what can be a deadly disease.

-If you haven’t seen your Fort Worth, Weatherford, Granbury or Azle dentist in the last six months, now is a great time to schedule an appointment.
+If you haven’t seen your Fort Worth, Weatherford, Granbury, Azle or Aledo dental offices in the last six months, now is a great time to schedule an appointment.
 They will screen you for oral cancer while also giving your teeth and gums a thorough cleaning, ensuring your mouth stays healthy and your smile radiant.